nolby003/COSC370/README.md

 # Games lookup

-This project was developed as part of my University course User Experience and Interaction Design (COSC370) It consisted of building a mobile/web application through the core principles of Human Centred Design (HCI).
+This project was developed as part of my University course User Experience and Interaction Design (COSC370) for my degree in BcompSci.
+It consisted of building a mobile/web application through the core principles of Human Centred Design (HCI).

 Through my experience and skills as a Full-stack React developer, I built a React/NodeJS web application to search for Video Game titles through a single page.